tailhook/lithos/docs/config.rst

 The general idea is that this config is created by an orchestration system.
 I.e. system that decides where, which version and how many processes to run.
-This can be some real system like verwalter_ or just an ansible/chef/salt/bash script that writes needed config.
+This can be some real system like verwalter_ or just an ansible/chef/salt/bash script that writes required configs.

 Basically it looks like: